 We would also be happy to help you start up a Life Chain in your community if you're interested in doing so!

 How can I Promote Life Chain?

 There are many ways you can promote Life Chain and spread awareness about it in your community.
 Put a poster in your church, invite your pastor to attend, and ask him/her to put an announcement in the bulletin and/or pitch it at the pulpit.
 Encourage friends and family members to also attend, and help them find their nearest Life Chain location if it’s not the same as yours.
 Share this event on social media!
 Finally, contact your local media to see if they’ll cover Life Chain or write a letter to the editor about this event.

-To download the 2021 Life Chain poster with date, click here.
+To download the 2022 Life Chain poster with standard date + time, click here.

-To download the 2021 Life Chain poster without date, click here.
+To download the 2022 Life Chain poster without date/time, click here.